Cloudxtreme/md2html.py/README.md

 md2html.py
 ==========

-Renders Github Flavored Markdown files to HTML, optionally wrapped in a custom Jinja2 template.
+CLI script that renders Github Flavored Markdown files to HTML, optionally wrapped in a custom Jinja2 template.

 Has a watch option to watch for filesystem changes.
 This was the main point of writing this, and can be used to give near instant previews in combination with